qodfathr/Bobo/overview.md

 Note that every single token has exactly one instance, and each one of those instances is at position 1.

-That's an extremely example.
+That's an extreme example.
 But now consider indexing the following node:

 `node`: Résumés can be a useful personal marketing tool